nicolas-cusan/dotfiles/README.md

 - [x] Set Desktop Color
 - [x] Setup nexcloud account
 - [x] Sign in to all Slack teams
-- [ ] Install Adobe CC
+- [ ] Install Adobe CC Programs (Adobe Creative Cloud.app is installed via `cask`)
 - [ ] Transfer iTunes Music
 - [ ] Transfer relevant entries from `/etc/hosts/`
 - [ ] Importing old vagrant box (without existing dbs):
-  1. On old system export old vagrant box, useing `vagrant box list` to get the name, provider and ID and `vagrant box repackage` to package it.
+  - On old system export old vagrant box, useing `vagrant box list` to get the name, provider and ID and `vagrant box repackage` to package it.
-  2. Copy vagrant folder (e.g. php72) & fresh box export to new computer
+  - Copy vagrant folder (e.g. php72) & fresh box export to new computer
-  3. install box by using `vagrant box add <PATH_TO_BOX>`
+  - install box by using `vagrant box add <PATH_TO_BOX>`
-  4. `cd` to vagrant folder and run `vagrant up`
+  - `cd` to vagrant folder and run `vagrant up`
 - [ ] Setup licenses for all programs that require licenses
 - [ ] Add new ssh key to services (GitHub, GitLab)
 - [ ] Move old photos
 - [ ] Copy & import old Mailboxes ??
 - [ ] Transfer or install digital certificate

-## Issues on last install (05.06.2020)

-- `brew cask install dash` not working, wrong download link
-- `brew cask install jdownload` throws an error claiming that jDownloader requires java to work (but seems to work fine)
-- `brew cask install xscope` not working, checksum not matching.
-Installed via `mas`
-- The `nextcloud` account login does not work with the latest client version.
-Installed an old version manually to get it working.
-- `macos.sh` did not run smoothly, it seems to have some option that makes the script execution fail & stop.
-Should be updated (see todos).
+## Caveats

+### Installing VirtualBox via `cask`

-- `brew cask install virtualbox` produces some errors as the installer is not signed.
-If lucky a accept dialog is shown in `System Preferences > Security & privacy > General`.
+If `brew cask install virtualbox` produces errors it might be due to the fact that the installer is not signed.
+If you are lucky a accept dialog is shown in `System Preferences > Security & privacy > General`.
 If not you need to add Oracle to the list of trusted developers:

-  1. Boot into recovery mode: Shut down the system and hold `Cmd + R` while booting.
+- Boot into recovery mode: Shut down the system and hold `Cmd + R` while booting.
-  2. Enter your password in the recover password screen (you might be able to skip this step if your drive is not encrypted).
+- Enter your password in the recover password screen (you might be able to skip this step if your drive is not encrypted).
-  3. Open the terminal and enter `spctl kext-consent add VR5E2TV963` (allow the ID for Oracle).
+- Open the terminal and enter `spctl kext-consent add VR5E2TV963` (allow the ID for Oracle).
-  4. Restart and try installation again.
+- Restart and try installation again.

 ## Todo